3.4 Chemical Storage, Handling, and Spill Response

 Unsafe ConditionSafer Action

-Unlabeled bottleDo not use; identify and label according to rules or discard
+Unlabeled bottleDo not use; identify and label per rules, or discard

-Strong odor after spillStop, ventilate if directed, and check SDS
+Strong odor after a spillStop, ventilate if directed, consult the SDS

 Spill Response

-Spill response starts with protecting people.
-If the spill could irritate skin, eyes, or lungs, keep clients away and use required protective equipment.
-Follow the SDS or label for cleanup.
-Some products can be wiped with absorbent material; others require special handling.
-Do not guess, mix neutralizers, or rinse into drains unless directions and local rules allow it.
+Spill response starts with protecting people, not saving product.
+If the spill can irritate skin, eyes, or lungs, keep clients and bystanders away and don the PPE the SDS specifies.
+Then follow the SDS Section 6 / label for cleanup.
+Some products are absorbed with paper or an absorbent; others need special handling.
+Do not guess, mix neutralizers, or rinse chemicals down a drain unless the directions and local rules allow it.

-If product contacts skin or eyes, first aid is more urgent than cleaning the station.
-Stop the service, follow the label or SDS, and seek medical help when required.
-If a client reports burning, stinging, dizziness, or difficulty breathing, treat the report seriously.
+If product contacts skin or eyes, first aid outranks cleaning the station — stop the service, follow the label/SDS (often flushing with water), and seek medical help when directed.
+Take seriously any report of burning, stinging, dizziness, or difficulty breathing.

 Exam Application

-Exam questions often include a tempting business excuse: the room is busy, the client is late, the bottle has always been used that way, or there is only a little product left.
-These details do not override safety.
-The best answer follows the label, SDS, state/vendor rule, and basic exposure-control logic.
+NIC items load a tempting business excuse into the stem: the room is busy, the client is late, "the bottle's always been used that way," or only a little product is left.
+None of those override safety.
+The best answer follows the label, SDS, state/vendor rule, and exposure-control logic.

 Test Your Knowledge

-An esthetician finds a spray bottle with clear liquid and no label.
+An esthetician finds a spray bottle of clear liquid with no label.
 What is the safest choice?

 A